-Russia Will Help China To Become Major Space Power
+Russia Will Help China Become Major Space Power

-This, although, did not stop China from becoming a nuclear power but relations between the two communist states were ruined.
+This, however, did not stop China from becoming a nuclear power but relations between the two communist states soured.

-The move was dictated by the ongoing negotiations with the United States seeking to stop the spread of nuclear weapons.
+The move was necessitated by the ongoing negotiations with the United States seeking to curtail the proliferation of nuclear weapons.

-Also, the Soviet Union did not consider China as a responsible player in the international arena.
-The painful response of Chinese leaders to the anti-Stalin rhetoric of the Twentieth Congress of the Communist Party and the course adopted by the USSR for peaceful coexistence with the West was perceived as a sign of the immaturity of the Chinese leadership.
+The Soviet Union also did not consider China to be a responsible player in the international arena.
+The critical response of Chinese leaders to the anti-Stalin rhetoric of the Twentieth Congress of the Communist Party and the course adopted by the USSR for peaceful coexistence with the West was perceived as a sign of the immaturity of the Chinese leadership.

 A lot has changed since then.
 The Soviet Union does not exist and Russia is no longer China’s elder brother.